MahmadSharaf/Cheat-Sheets/Python.md

 4. The format() method for python strings (This is the best approach to use)

-   This is a built in method for all strings in python, which allow you to easily replace the placehoder {} within python strings, with any variables.
-Unlike solution number 3 above, this format() method doesnt require you to express or convert different data types to string, as it would automatically do this for you.
+   This is a built in method for all strings in python, which allow you to easily replace the placeholder {} within python strings, with any variables.
+Unlike solution number 3 above, this format() method doesn't require you to express or convert different data types to string, as it would automatically do this for you.
 For example, to make your print statement work you can do:

    ```py
    print("The Enemy's health is {}.
 The Enemy is {}.".format(EnemyHealth, EnemyIs))